jeremyruppel/codependency/README.md

 # Codependency

 Codependency is a simple comment-based dependency graph that you can use on arbitrary files.

-At the moment, it only supports ruby-style comments, files with the `.rb` extension, and files in the same flat directory.
+It uses the program `tsort` under the hood, so sorry windoze I guess?

 ## Installation